 - Loved Ones Expressing Concern

 These are all minor symptoms of self-medicating- but are not limited to.
 Self-medication is an idea derived from alcoholic thinking that just awakens the beast of alcoholism.
 This is where the perfect recipe for devastation lies.
-Problem piling up are a side effect, sure, but really everything that comes of self-medicating is a newly manifested issue.
+Problem piling up is a side effect, sure, but really everything that comes of self-medicating is a newly manifested issue.

 There Are Other Ways